nyu-acsys/template-proofs/README.txt

 You can prefix the command with `time` in order to time each check, or append `-v` in order to see more verbose outputs.

 You can verify that our GRASShopper proof scripts have no "holes" in them by checking that they contain no `assume` commands.
-Note that there are some procedures/lemmas without bodies in ccm.spl as we use this mechanism to specify axioms of a theory (the bodies and proofs are then provided in multiset_ccm.spl and multipair_ccm.spl for the specific instantiations).
+Note that there are some procedures/lemmas without bodies in ccm.spl.
+These should be interpreted as forward declarations that serve as axioms of the theory of CCMs.
+The bodies (i.e. proofs) of these lemmas are then provided in multiset_ccm.spl and multipair_ccm.spl for the specific instantiations of the CCM theory.

-The relevant rows for the template proofs in Table 1 (Section 4 of the paper) are generated using the script bin/xp_pldi20.sh.
-Please note our earlier explanation for the difference in line counts compared to our submitted version of the paper.

 Linking Templates and Implementations
 -------------------------------------